Are all noses alike?

 Organs of the Respiratory System

 The organs of the respiratory system that bring air into the body are divided among the upper respiratory tract and lower respiratory tract.
-These organs are shown in Figure below .
-In addition to the lungs , these organs include the pharynx, larynx, trachea and bronchi.
+These organs are shown in Figure below.
+In addition to the lungs, these organs include the pharynx, larynx, trachea and bronchi.
 The nasal cavity is also part of the respiratory system.
+The nose and nasal cavity filter, warm, and moisten the air we inhale.
+Hairs and mucus produced in the nose trap particles in the air and prevent them from reaching the lungs.

 The organs of the respiratory system move air into and out of the body.

-- The larynx , or voice box, contains vocal cords, which allow us to produce vocal sounds.
+- The larynx, or voice box, contains vocal cords, which allow us to produce vocal sounds.
+Air passes through thin tissues in the larynx, producing sound.

-- The trachea divides as it enters the lungs to form the right and left bronchi .
+- The trachea divides as it enters the lungs to form the right and left bronchi, which branch into smaller bronchioles within each lung.
+The bronchioles lead to alveoli, the sites of gas exchange.

 - The organs of the respiratory system include the lungs, pharynx, larynx, trachea, and bronchi.